 As we have already seen, solving word puzzles or puzzles greatly benefits our creativity, but how do they actually help our mental well-being?

-Making and solving challenging puzzles increases brain production of dopamine.
+Making and solving challenging puzzles increases the brain’s production of dopamine.
 This neurotransmitter plays a role in how we feel pleasure.
-It helps us be optimistic, have confidence, and improve our memory, concentration, and motivation.
+It helps us be optimistic, has confidence, and improves our memory, concentration, and motivation.
 With pastimes like puzzles, Dopamine is in the play, and our brain functions change from moment to moment.

 Furthermore, sorting out, separating, and organizing the puzzle pieces often helps us feel like we control things (even if that means controlling “only” the puzzle).
 This feeling is especially beneficial when our thoughts are out of control, and our stress and anxiety levels are high.